 3/4 Dry Vane hp vacuum pumpHeavy Duty Dry Vane vacuum pumpThe easy to install, rugged 2504-A allows for higher vacuum levels and provides better internal corrosion protection...

 1 hp Dry Vane Vacuum PumpIndustrial use vacuum pumpFor maximum horsepower in industrial applications, look no farther than the 2505-A Dry Vane vacuum pump.
 With a...

 Vacuum pumps are typically rated by four factors: the horsepower (hp) of the motor; the type of pumping mechanism (rotary vane, diaphragm, piston, etc.); the volume of air displaced in CFM, and the maximum attainable vacuum pressure in inches of mercury (Hg).

 Vacuum generators connect to an air source (typically an air compressor) and are rated by CFM and maximum attainable vacuum pressure.

 At FibreGlast.com, we carry two different types of pumps:

-- Our #2228-A Industrial 0.56 HP pump is a rotary vane pump.
+- Our #2504-A ¾ Dry vane vacuum pump is a rotary vane pump.
 A rotary vane pump is a positive-displacement pump that consists of vanes rotating with a cavity, dividing the working chamber and sealing at the chamber wall.
 As the rotor turns, gas flows into one side of the chamber until it is sealed by the second vain.
-The enclosed gas is compressed until the outlet valve opens o the other side.
+The enclosed gas is compressed until the outlet valve opens on the other side.